top of page

 • LinkedIn

-Anissa L. Eddie, MSW is the Founder & Principal Consultant for Liminality Consulting, LLC.
+Dr. Anissa L. Eddie is the Founder & Principal for Liminality Consulting.
 The word “liminal” comes from the Latin root, limen, which means “threshold.”
 The liminal space is the “crossing over” space – a space where you have left something behind, but you are not yet fully in something else.
 Liminality Consulting enters into this transitional space to help clients navigate the space between where they are and where they want to be.

 WHAT WE BELIEVE